When you are looking for produce in the Port area you are not near the grand shopping palaces you visit in the United States.

 This stand has basics – cucumbers, tomatoes, onions, chili’s, lettuce, potatoes.

 There is something comforting about buying bananas, apples, carrots and lettuce out of beaten up, chipped, scarred wooden boxes.
-The beauty is you only have to walk a block to buy what you need so you don’t need a big refrigerator or a car.
+The beauty is you only have to walk a block to buy what you need.

-I’ve been told you should, in foreign places, eat only things you can peel.
+I’ve been told that you should, in foreign places, eat only things you can peel so I’m careful about my purchases.

-Time, that moves too fast the older you get, slows in half when you have to walk to do your shopping.
+Time, that moves too fast the older you get, slows to a more comfortable clip when you have to walk to do your shopping.